lexman/ex-continuous-processing/README.md

       - cd scripts
       - make

-Now every time you commit a change in the repository, the data is validated by travis.
+NowNow every time you commit a change in the repository, the data is validated by travis.
 You'll be notified if the data is invalid.

 ## How to update the datapackage automatically ?

-The question now is : how to commit file ``sp500-companies.csv`` and push it back to the repository once it has been processed ?
+How to commit file ``sp500-companies.csv`` and push it back to the repository once it has been processed ?

 ### Authentication on github
 To push data to a git repository on github, you need to be authenticated, and the git way is to use ssh keys.
 We'll create